-The agreement must include active participation by at least one company from each section of the supply chain.
-Participation means contributing financial or in-kind support to the project and/or a commitment to working on activities in the Fishery Action Plan.
+The agreement should include active participation by at least one company from each section of the supply chain.
+Active participation means contributing financial or in-kind support to the project and/or a commitment to working on activities in the Fishery Action Plan.